-1. Considerations For Planning An Itinerary In South America
+1. Considerations For Planning A 3 Month Itinerary In South America

 When planning a 3-month itinerary to South America, it is important to consider:

 - Do you speak any Spanish?
 What about Portuguese?

 - Do you know which vaccinations you need?